 You might also find a construction and demolition recycler who can process glass table tops, windows, mirrors, and other large glass materials.
 However, they only accept items in bulk, so you must be a contractor or someone with ties with the recycler.
 If not, you must book a bulk pickup with your municipality’s solid waste pickups for windows, mirrors, and treated glass materials.

 One of the best ways to ensure that your glass table top is put to good use is to repurpose it.
 You might not need the round glass table top to be used as a tabletop, but you can easily find other utilities.

 The concept of DIY gets more exciting with the various possibilities of a round glass table top.
 We will look at a few repurpose use cases to understand how to do the top glass work for you.

 Stained Glass Mosaic Wall Light

-When you have cut out and brought all the pieces from the base, you will have to make use of the adhesives to glue them up and add to the round glass table top according to the design you were inspired to create.
+When you have cut out and brought all the pieces from the base, you will have to use the adhesives to glue them up and add them to the round glass table top according to the design you were inspired to create.
 Finally, use LED strip lights for the backlighting to bring your inspiration to life.

 Stained Glass Suncatcher

 If the round table top is not very big, you can use it as a beautiful stained glass suncatcher.
 All you need is stained glass paint and some imagination to create a stained glass that can be used as a suncatcher.

 You can lean it against a fence or against your window to catch the sun’s rays—a quick and easy way to repurpose your round glass table top.

 We have given you some ideas for repurposing your old glass tabletop.
 With some creativity, you can always find new uses for your round glass table top and never need to consider recycling it again.